NSKvak01/Term-1-Notes/README.md

 ```
 title.remove()
 ```
-* firts child refers to the first thing we put in there
+* first child refers to the first thing we put in there
 ```
 const tit;e2 = document.createElement (h3')
 title2.innerText = "another string"